-The supply voltage in Peru is 220 volts at 60 hertz.
+The supply voltage in Peru is 220 volts at 60 hertz (in the USA, electricity is supplied at between 110 and 120 volts).
 Before you plug in any appliance that you’ve brought from home, make sure it can handle it.
 A great way to kill a 110-volt appliance is to fry it at 220 volts.

-If you’re traveling with a laptop in Peru, most laptop power supplies can accept both 110 and 220 volts, but always check beforehand.
+If you’re traveling with a laptop in Peru (or a cell phone, smartphone, tablet etc.), there’s a good chance it will accept both 110 and 220 volts (it’s a dual voltage device), but always check beforehand.
 If you have an appliance that won’t take 220 volts, here are your options:

 - leave it at home (do you really need hair straighteners?)

 - leave it at home and buy a new one in Peru

 Travel voltage converters are a bit bulky, but it may be your best option.
 If you need one, buy it before you leave for Peru (you can buy travel voltage converters on Amazon for between US$10 to $40).

 If you’ll be staying in expensive hotels, you might find a special 110-volt socket in your room or bathroom, specifically designed for foreign electrical devices.
 But don’t expect such luxuries in standard hotels and hostels.